Yale Adopts Open Access Policy for Digitized Images

 | Digital Scholarship | Digital Scholarship Publications Overview | Transforming Scholarly Publishing through Open Access: A Bibliography |

-One Response to “Yale Adopts Open Access Policy for Digitized Images”
+One thought on “Yale Adopts Open Access Policy for Digitized Images”